damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 ## Step 2: Execute

 In the execute step, all the input decks that were created in the preprocessing step are executed sequentially in batch.
+This means that the script will traverse the run directories created before and execute the input deck inside sequentially.
-The size of a batch is controlled by the number of processors supplied by the user throught the command line argument.
+The size of a batch is controlled by the number of processors supplied by the user through the command line argument.

-Executing TRACE often requires large amount of disk space even for a single case.
+Simultaneous execution of multiple TRACE simulation often requires large amount of disk space even for a single case.
 To save disk space, the utility takes two measures.
-First, the binary `xtv` file is not directly written in the run directory during the execution.
+First, the binary `xtv` file is not written directly in the run directory during the execution.
 Instead a soft link is created inside the running directory, linked to the actual `xtv` file written in the *scratch* directory.
-This approach was adopted to limit the disk space usage in the back-upped (*STARS project*) working directory that is limited to 200 [GB].
+This approach was adopted to limit the disk space usage in the (*STARS project*) working directory (activity folder) that is a backup volume and limited to 200 [GB] currently.
 The so-called *scratch* directory usually resides in a non-backup volume.
 Second, after each execution, the resulting `xtv` file will be directly converted to the more space efficient *dmx* format.
 This is done by using `xtv2dmx` utility.
+As such, the scratch directory as well as the executable for `xtv2dmx` utility are needed to be supplied during the call.

 The execute step driver script can be invoked in the terminal using the following command:

     python execute-py -info <the preprocessing step info file> \
                       -nprocs <the number of available processors> \
-                      -{ns, nr, as} <selection of samples to execute> \
+                      -{ns, nr, as} <selection of samples to be executed> \
                       -scratch <the scratch directory> \
                       -trace <the trace executable> \
                       -xtv2dmx <the xtv2dmx executable>